vonfalk/storm-javavis/doc/05-C++/index.md

 void STORM_FN foo();
 ```

-Note that no functions or variables are exposed unless marked.
-In many aspects, the storm runtime
+Note that no functions are exposed unless marked.
+In many aspects, the storm runtime handles objects
-handles objects and values like C++, so they can interact quite well as long as all types involved
+and values like C++, so they can interact quite well as long as all types involved are properly
-are properly exposed to the compiler's type system.
+exposed to the compiler's type system.
+Do note, however, that Storm expects class- and actor types
+to be passed and returned by pointer, and values by reference.

 There is also an additional marker, `STORM_ASSIGN`, that marks a function as an assignment function
 in Storm.
 For details on the available markers, see the file `Core/Storm.h`.